andrew-bolin/flexible_audio_hub/README.md

 ## (Notes Working Towards) The Specification

-It's still a work in progress!
+[The Current Specification](SPECIFICATION.md) - very much a work in progress!

 The first stage will be electrical & communications protocol only.